chipbaber/apex_textdemo/README.md

 ## Basic queries of the indexed documentation.

 - Core query inside the document to see if contains a keyword.
 In this first example we are looking for all candidates who have the word java inside there resume.
+The greater than zero means a score is detected, the information is in the document.

 ```
 SELECT SCORE(1), doc_id, title, submitted_by  FROM resume WHERE CONTAINS(resume, 'Java', 1) > 0;
 ```

-- Proximity search look for the word Eloqua near word code  (Requires Chip resume)
+- Proximity search look for the word **Eloqua** near word **code**  (Requires Chip resume)

 ```
 SELECT SCORE(1), doc_id, title, submitted_by  FROM resume WHERE CONTAINS(resume, 'Eloqua ; code', 1) > 0;